 Kerry runs her family ranch just up the road from Edwards.
-The Donovans have owned Copper Bar Ranch since the early 80’s, although the land’s history extends back to the Homestead Act.
+The Donovan’s have owned Copper Bar Ranch since the early 80’s, although the land’s history extends back to the Homestead Act.
 The Copper Bar Ranch is a small business that is focused on proven homesteading practices.
-Kerry raises Highland Cattle, has a number of garden plots that produce vegetables for area restaurants, a noisy flock of chickens, as well as horses and mules and lastly, her dog Lewis rounds out the ranch.
+Kerry raises Highland Cattle, has a number of garden plots that produce vegetables for area restaurants, a noisy flock of chickens, as well as horses and mules and lastly, her dog Gary rounds out the ranch.

 Kerry attended The University of Notre Dame where she earned a Bachelor of Science, pre-professional degree with a focus on anthropology.
-After graduating from college, Kerry worked as a archeologist throughout the Rockies in cultural resource management.
+After graduating from college, Kerry worked as an archeologist throughout the Rockies in cultural resource management.
 She then worked for the Vail Valley Foundation and as Director of the Minturn Community Fund – both non-profits focused on serving local communities.

-Early on in her life, Kerry’s parents instilled in her a strong sense of community involvement and creating a legacy worthy of your name.
+Early on in her life, Kerry’s parents instilled in her a strong sense of community involvement and the importance of creating a legacy worthy of your name.
 She believes that whether you are building fences through tough terrain or sitting around a conference table, problem solving can be bruising, but there is always a way through.

-Kerry’s exposure to politics and community service came early as her parents served extensively on town boards and participated in community activism – including fighting water diversion projects that would take water away from the western slope and central Colorado.
-Additionally, Kerry’s grandfather, Bill Mounsey, was involved very early in the wilderness movement as he sought to maintain wild places where he found solace after serving in the army.
+Kerry’s exposure to politics and community service came early, as her parents served extensively on town boards and participated in community activism – including fighting water diversion projects that would take water away from the western slope and central Colorado.
+Additionally, Kerry’s grandfather, Bill Mounsey, was involved very early in the wilderness movement, as he sought to maintain wild places where he found solace after serving in the army.